 Here at Northeastern, our LLCs are welcoming, inspiring homes away from home in which to explore your interests with fellow first-year students.
 At its most basic, an LLC is a portion of a residence hall where students share a common lifestyle or academic interest.
 At its utmost, it is a warm, friendly place to share your hopes and dreams - and fulfill them.

-Incoming first year students choose from more than a dozen LLCs to begin their residential experience at Northeastern.
+When incoming first year students apply for housing, they choose from more than a dozen LLCs to begin their residential experience at Northeastern.
 Already know your passion is designing robotic systems?
 Pack your bags for the College of Engineering LLC.
 Prefer to splash your designs on a canvas?
 Then the Creative Expressions wing may be the place for you.

 First Year College Affiliated LLC Options